-- 6. The referee announces that the game interruption is prepared after 15 seconds have passed.
+- (d) If previous steps were not sufficient, the remaining robots at a distance of less than D from the ball location are moved away from the ball, ensuring that they are at least at a distance of D from all objects, including the ball. - 4.
+The referee communicates that the Game Interruption is ready to the GameController or the assistant referee operating the GameController.
+The player taking the game interruption has up to 15 seconds to position themselves for the game interruption.
+In the virtual competition, any player of the team taking the game interruption may announce that the player is ready to take the game interruption at any point.
+In the physical competition, the robot handler informs the referee if the robot is ready to take the free kick.
+Opponent robots must move to a position at least 0.75 m for KidSize and 1.5m for AdultSize away from the ball.
+They are guaranteed 15 seconds to move away from the ball. - 5.
+In a physical competition, the assistant referee announces that 15 seconds are over. - 6.
+The referee announces that the game interruption is prepared after 15 seconds have passed.
 The referee may also announce that the game interruption is prepared before 15 seconds have passed if the team taking the game interruption has announced their robot is ready and if no opponent is illegally positioned. - 7.
-Any opponent robot still illegally positioned is considered as an incapable player and must be removed from the field for 30 seconds removal penalty. - 8.
+Any opponent robot still illegally positioned is considered as an incapable player and must be removed from the field for 3010 seconds removal penalty. - 8.
 When the referee decides to execute the game interruption and all opponent robots are legally positioned or have been removed from the field, the referee announces that the game interruption can be executed to the GameController or the assistant referee operating the GameController.
 In case of a physical competition, the referee blows the whistle to announce the execution of the free kick.
 The team that was awarded the game interruption can kick now. - 9.
-The ball is in play after it has been kicked and clearly moves as determined by the referee 13 or after 10 seconds. - The distance between the ball and the player of the opponent team is measured between the projection on the ground of the center of mass of both objects.
+The ball is in play after it has been kicked and clearly moves as determined by the referee 13 or after 10 seconds.

+The distance between the ball and the player of the opponent team is measured between the projection on the ground of the center of mass of both objects.